 Amicus recognizes that disparate impact is not, in and of itself, determinative of a violation of a class' right to equal protection.
-Rather, it is some evidence to be considered.
-It should be noted, however, House Bill 393 fails to identify the problems or issues to be cured by the cap and fails to state how a damage cap will cure the unidentified problems.
+It is, however, evidence to be considered.
+It should be noted House Bill 393 fails to identify the problems or issues to be cured by the cap and fails to state how a damage cap will cure these unidentified problems.
+Moreover, there is no basis for unduly and disproportionately impacting persons with disabilities.
 What must have been patently obvious to the legislature in 2005, however, was the impact the damage cap would have on medical malpractice victims without significant economic damages.
 As Plaintiffs' brief demonstrates, the prejudicial effects on the elderly, children and women has been the subject of substantial discussion in various periodicals and law review journals.
 The fact the legislature proceeded to cavalierly enact such a discriminatory statute to the detriment of a class of people long victimized by society should be sufficient for this Court to employ heightened scrutiny in evaluating the damage cap's constitutionality.

 Amicus suggests this Court apply strict scrutiny to RSM. §538.210.
 "To pass strict scrutiny review, a governmental intrusion must be justified by a 'compelling state interest' and must be narrowly drawn to express the compelling state interest at stake."

 Bernat v.
 State, 194 S.W.3d 863, 868 (Mo.
 2006).
 Amicus adopts the arguments advanced by the Appellants regarding studies and data accrued since 1986, which firmly support the position that non-economic damage caps do not affect malpractice premiums, but do effectively rob the most severely injured victims of malpractice of their right to compensation.
+The irrationality of the cap is made manifest by the exclusion of a cost of living allowance (COLA).
+Unlike the cap of 1986, H.B.
+393 did not provide for yearly increases in the cap to account for inflation.
+As such, each plaintiff in each succeeding year faces a cap in real dollars diminishing from those that reach trial in a prior year.
+Allowing less each year in real dollars must presume a crisis that worsens each year, regardless of the cap.
+Thus, the legislature must have concluded that a cap could not significantly impact the "undefined crisis."
+Given this, one must logically conclude the crisis' origin was a product of something other than increasing jury verdicts.
+The Vidmar Amicus brief well states the actual origin of the alleged crisis, and the arguments therein are adopted by Amicus Paraquad.